-RNA-seq Mapping And Count Data Workflow¶
+RNA-Seq Mapping And Count Data Workflow¶

 This material is extracted from the RNA-seq workshop Lesson